The Importance of SupplementsDec 07, 2021

 - Food Grown - Some nutrients occur naturally in very small quantities that are not able to derive from food.
 Synthetic nutrients are used to feed or fertilize a growth matrix.
 The growth matrix consumes the synthetic nutrient and converts it to the form naturally occurring in nature with the correct molecular structure.

-- The supplement facts will list synthetic form in tandem of growth matrix in parenthesis.
+- The supplement facts will list the synthetic form in tandem with the growth matrix in parenthesis.
 For example, biotin (with organic brown rice)